Monitor the training process

 Regression and classification

 In episode 2 we trained a dense neural network on a classification task.
 For this one hot encoding was used together with a Categorical Crossentropy loss function.
 This measured how close the distribution of the neural network outputs corresponds to the distribution of the three values in the one hot encoding.
 Now we want to work on a regression task, thus not predicting a class label (or integer number) for a datapoint.
-In regression, we like to predict one (and sometimes many) values of a feature.
+In regression, we predict one (and sometimes many) values of a feature.
 This is typically a floating point number.

 Exercise: Architecture of the network